Ray0Emma/JoySHOP/README.md

 ## Pull Requests

 I welcome and encourage all pull requests.
-It usually will take me within 24-48 hours to respond to any issue or request.

 ## Authors